 Plants that predominate in Ozark streams are ones that are suited for high oxygen content, cool temperatures, relatively little silt, and fast flows.
 A typical example is watercress.

-Mostly south of the Missouri River.
+Ozark streams are found mostly south of the Missouri River.